 The No-Build alternative has no construction impacts.
-Each build alternative will have construction impacts, some of which are common to all alternatives and others which are unique to a lesser number.
+Each build alternative will have construction impacts, some of which are common to all alternatives.
 The construction impacts assessment identifies the kinds of impacts that are likely to arise during construction and mitigation measures needed to minimize those impacts.